For smaller events don't forget to check the 'What's On' section of our website.

 For more information as it is released please visit the official Faversham Hop Festival.

-Sheppey Promenade Festival 21 - 29 July 2018
+Sheppey Promenade Festival - (Await 2021 Details)

+The Harty Country Fayre will be held opposite the church at Harty in conjunction with the church's annual Flower Festival.
 A traditional country fayre in the beautiful hamlet of Harty, the Harty Country Fayre is a free day out for all the family.
 With lovely handmade things to see, buy and eat, a falconry display and lots of wildlife and walks, the festival is buzzing with an array of stimulation for the senses and fabulous scenery to enjoy.

 Christmas Lights in Swale (Await 2021 Details)